nvie/decoders/MIGRATING-v2.md

 ```

 **NOTE:** In TypeScript, this scales to an unlimited number of arguments, but in Flow,
 there is a max of 9 arguments with this construct.
-If you hit the 16 argument limit, you
+If you hit the 9-argument limit, you
 can work around that by stacking, e.g. do `either(<8 arguments here>, either(...))`.

 ## `tupleN` is now simply `tuple`